ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/collision_monitor/configuring-collision-detector-node.md

 | `int` | 4       |

 Description
 :   Minimum number of data readings within a zone to trigger the action.
-Former `max_points` parameter for Humble, that meant the maximum number of data readings within a zone to not trigger the action). `min_points` is equal to `max_points + 1` value.

 ### **`<polygon_name>.trigger_consecutive_points`**